nkdAgility/NKDAgility.com/site/content/resources/blog/2011/2011-11-19-are-you-doing-scrum-really/index.md

 ---
 title: Are you doing Scrum?
 Really?
-description: "Explore the evolving landscape of Scrum and discover a simple checklist to ensure you're truly practicing it.
-Embrace adaptability for better results!"
+description: Explore the evolving landscape of Scrum and discover a simple checklist to ensure you're truly practicing it.
+Embrace adaptability for better results!
 date: 2011-11-19
 creator: Martin Hinshelwood
 id: "4049"